Prologue to Act 1

 And the place death, considering who thou art,

-When the enamored Romeo jumps an orchard wall to get a better look at the beautiful Juliet, she wonders how he climbed such high walls and why a Montague would risk being killed for trespassing on Capulet property.
+When the enamored Romeo jumps an orchard wall to get a better look at the beautiful Juliet in Act 2, Scene 2 (lines 62–65), Juliet wonders how he climbed such high walls and why a Montague would risk being killed for trespassing on Capulet property.
 Much like the orchard (and Juliet herself), Verona’s beauty is walled off and fraught with danger.
-The long-standing grudge between the two ancient families of Verona makes the city a perilous place.
+The long-standing feud between the two ancient families of Verona makes the city a perilous place.
 Those who dare to cross the social boundaries of Verona, like Romeo, risk death.

 I pray thee, good Mercutio, let’s retire.